romulofpaiva/romulofpaiva.github.io/openfeign.md

 }
 ```

-Step 2: In yout service class, create a variable of the Feign client class type, then call the interface method.
+Step 2: In the service class, create a variable of the Feign client class type, then call the interface method.

 P.S.: In this example, there is an interface WorkerClient that allow us to change the client implementation without change our service class.
 It's a design pattern: "program to interfaces, not implementations".